Do Psychometry and Psychically Read Objects

 Below is a photo taken by an army photographer when reinforcements finally arrived far too late.
 The sad task of burials begins.

 This is truly an amazing and sad account that portrays the stark emotions felt at the Little Big Horn Battle.
 It puts the listener right in the middle of history.
-When I first read this truly horrific account, I actually felt the fear and desperation that he soldiers were experiencing.
+When I first read this truly horrific account, I actually felt the fear and desperation that the soldiers experienced.

 Would you like to learn how to do Psychometry?